johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/comparison.md

 \* Just-in-time (JIT) compilation<br>
 \*\* Ahead-of-time compilation<br>
-†No benchmark data available—the operation might not be supported<br>
+†No benchmark data available—the operation might not be supported by the library<br>

 ## Size Comparison